 Various educational methodologies appropriate to the adult learner with life and professional experience are incorporated into the curriculum plan.
-Attempts have been made to facilitate study while maintaining the demands of family and professional roles.
+The course of study has been designed so as to facilitate study while meeting the demands of family and professional roles.